Canada Dress Code

 In the job market, the first impression carries weight.
 It is considered important to demonstrate at a job interview good appearance as well as good etiquette.
 Do your research.
 Know something about the company where you are interviewing.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress for the job you want, not for the job you have

 Men wear suits and ties.

 Women wear conservative suits or dresses with simple accessories.

-How you dress in Canada is the one of the most important factor in not being hired
+How you dress in Canada is one of the most important factors in not being hired

 Other Canada Dress Code Info

 Follow up the job interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

 Good luck with your Canada dress code!